minprog/webapps/projects/1 blog/content.md

 - Below, submit the link to your https://github.com/uva-webapps/blog-username repository so we can track your progress!

 Then, have a look at the requirements below!
 You'll need to have a rough idea of what you're working towards.
-Then, start creating your Jekyll project inside your clone of the `uva-webprog/blog-username` directory.
+Then, start creating your Jekyll project inside your clone of the `uva-webprog/blog-username` directory:

+	# creates a jekyll project in the 'current' directory
+	jekyll new .

 ## Requirements